-The Carbon Footprint, one of the instruments used in the carbon management policies, consists in the determination of the quantitative of greenhouse gas emissions, in terms of tons of CO2 emitted, associated with the realization of the services provided by the University of Genoa.
+The Carbon Footprint, one of the tools usedin carbon management polices, consists in the calculation of the greenhouse gas emissions (GHG), in terms of tons of CO2 emitted, associated with the services provided by the University of Genoa.
 The GHG inventory calculations is performed by the Center for the Development of Sustainability of Products (CESISP) of the University of Genoa.

-- Analysis of energy consumption, the waste management and mobility system of the structures and all related activities;
+- Analysis of energy consumption, waste management and transport system;

-- Evaluation of greenhouse gas emissions related to these activities;
+- Calculation of the GHG emissions related to these activities;

 UniGe defines the year 2013 as the baseline, the year in which the first inventory of Scope 1 and 2 emissions is carried out, in order to compare the emissions trend over the years.